CANNES: The French Riveria

 Making our way to the station, we were positive it was that same gypsy party at the bottom of the historic steps from the day before too.
 We pondered the thought if they ever sleep?
 We could only guess not especially if there are 24hr around the clock opportunities for a sting.
 And we could only guess that the party continued because the previous day had been “pick pocket” profitable.

-On the train we passed those picturesque beaches, bays, vineyards and mountains again, and we were excited about getting to Gare Nice-Ville
+On the train we passed those picturesque beaches, bays, vineyards and mountains again, and we were excited about getting to Gare Nice-Ville.

 This time we bypassed the main shopping area and Cathedral on Avenue Jean Medecin and headed straight for the beach about 200mtrs down the road, following everyone wearing swimmers and carrying towels with the exception of stopping a couple of times for some photo opportunities along the way.